 Photo: Mike Geffner/InspiredWordNYC

-In addition to his published work, Jerry features and performs guest host duties at many Spoken Word and Poetry venues in the New York City and Southern Connecticut areas.
+In addition to his published work, Jerry is co-host for great weather for MEDIA’s Spoken Word Sundays in New York City.
 Jerry also serves as host of the Poets, Writers & Storytellers Stage of the annual Norwalk Art Festival in Norwalk, Connecticut.
 You may follow Jerry’s work on the following social media networks: jtjohnpoet.com, twitter.com/jetjohn3 and facebook.com/jtjpoetry.
-Jerry lives with his wife Raye in Danbury, Connecticut.

 2020 Sinclair Poetry Prize Contest Winner